 Getting your first job in the civil service can be really challenging, especially the higher-leverage roles at the national level, which often require applicants to complete competitive examinations.
 If these examinations take significant preparation time and you have a low chance of success, then we think this counts somewhat against pursuing a civil service career straight out of university.

-However, the degree to which this counts against civil service careers will depend on the other options available to you.
-In some cases, you could be better off by getting another position out of university, before rejoining the civil service later on at a middle or senior level.
-If you’re particularly academically successful, it might be possible to land a graduate role in a prestigious consulting firm (McKinsey, PWC, etc) or a high-profile think tank.
+If you’re particularly academically successful, it might be possible to land a graduate role in a prestigious consulting firm (e.g. McKinsey, PWC) or a high-profile think tank.
 These roles will make you appealing for “lateral entry” moves into the civil service later on, and also give you more career capital if you decide to move into a different path.
 You might also want to consider the other career paths we have written about and see if they’re a good fit.
 Here are a few questions to ask yourself:

-• If I don’t go into the civil service now, what are my plausible alternative options?
+- If I don’t go into the civil service now, what are my plausible alternative options?

-• If I get a prestigious, high-paying position elsewhere, do I really see myself moving back into government later?
+- If I get a prestigious, high-paying position elsewhere, do I really see myself moving back into government later?

 Additionally, you might consider developing expertise in a subject area in order to perform governmental work later on, either as an external consultant, or as an appointee embedded within government.

 There’s a lot to say in favor of this route.
 For one, expert advisors can have a lot of influence within government.
 In many governments, senior policy roles are often given to outside experts rather than internal hires.
-These sorts of opportunities are particularly common for economists – we’ve heard that (at least in some governments) the most senior economists within government are likely to be hired from academia and multilateral institutions like the World Bank, rather than promoted internally.
-Secondly, you’ll likely have a lot more career flexibility – it’ll be easier for you to move in and out of government than it would be if you’ve spent your whole career inside government as a civil servant.
-Some questions here include:
+These sorts of opportunities are particularly common for economists.
+We’ve heard that (at least in some governments) the most senior economists within government are likely to be hired from academia and multilateral institutions like the World Bank, rather than promoted internally.

-• Would you be satisfied to focus on a specific subject area and topic over a long period of time?
+- Would you be satisfied to focus on a specific subject area and topic over a long period of time?

-• Does your academic record indicate that you could pursue postgraduate study in a technical subject?
+- Does your academic record indicate that you could pursue postgraduate study in a technical subject?

-Importantly, these “expert” positions are often available to people outside of the country in question – so if you’re not from an LMIC, this will likely be your only route into an LMIC civil service role.
+Importantly, these “expert” positions are often available to people outside of the country in question.
+So if you’re not from an LMIC, this will likely be your only route into an LMIC civil service role.

 Case study: India